wp-plugins/robo-gallery/readme.txt

 In gallery settings you can define horizontal and vertical paddings between gallery thumbnails

+= Is it possible to have different settings for hover and static interface elements? =

+Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.

 = How to change font size of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview